JibstaMan/eddi-cli/README.md

 * Use your preferred editor.
 * View files side-by-side.
 * Create your own folder structure to make finding files a lot easier.
-* Use [Git](https://git-scm.com/) to experiment with more confidence
+* Use [Git](https://git-scm.com/) (maybe using [SourceTree](https://sourcetreeapp.com) as interface) to experiment with more confidence
   * Use branches while experimenting with new things, knowing working version is still easily accessible.
   * Open-source your templates by pushing your templates to [GitHub](https://github.com).

 ### Trade-offs

 Developers like to use the term "single source of truth".
 When you start using EDDI CLI, the files created by EDDI CLI are the new one-and-only location for you to work with EDDI scripts.
 Changes made in EDDI itself will be overwritten by the EDDI CLI.
-So when you do make changes in EDDI, make sure to copy them to the respective files too or they will get lost.
+So when you do make changes in EDDI, make sure to copy them to the respective files too or they will be overwritten next time you `build`.

 ## What

 EDDI CLI is a command-line interface written in `NodeJS` and usable through `npx`.
+See [npx vs npm](#npx-vs-npm) for more info on this.
-* Install [NodeJS](https://nodejs.org/en/) v14+ (`npm`/`npx` comes included).
+* Install [NodeJS](https://nodejs.org/en/) v14+ (`npm`/`npx` come included).

 CLI means that it doesn't come with a graphical user interface.
 Instead, you need a terminal to interact with the program.